temporalio/edu-102-typescript-code/exercises/durable-execution/README.md

 It is typical to run Temporal applications using two or more Worker processes.
 Not only do additional Workers allow the application to scale, it also increases availability since another Worker can take over if a Worker crashes during Workflow Execution.
 You'll see this for yourself now and will learn more about how Temporal achieves this as you continue through the course.

 Before proceeding, make sure that there are no Workers running for this or any previous exercise.
 Also, please read through all of these instructions before you begin, so that you'll know when and how to react.

+In each terminal, ensure you are in the `exercises/durable-execution/practice` directory.

 1. In one terminal, start the translation microservice by running `npm run service`.
 2. In another terminal, start the Worker by running `npm start`